ESPN NBA Basketball (video game)

 ESPN NBA Basketball simulates the experience of the National Basketball Association, as well as basketball in general, and features a mix of realistic NBA games, and arcade style play.
-Players play NBA basketball games with real teams, such as the Chicago Bulls and San Antonio Spurs, as well as playing street basketball with customizable players.
-NBA games feature commentary, pregame shows, and other aesthetical affects.
+Players play NBA basketball games with real teams, as well as playing street basketball with customizable players.
+NBA games feature commentary, pregame shows, and other affects.
 Several improvements to the game were made; new dribbling, dunking, shooting, and passing systems are introduced, while the visuals and sound were also improved.
 A hip hop focused soundtrack is present.
 The game features several game modes, such as 24/7, a mode where the player creates their own basketball player and takes on NBA stars, and online multiplayer, which is a first for the series.

 ESPN NBA Basketball received a positive reception upon release, with some critics calling it the best basketball game available for the Xbox and PlayStation 2.
 Positive comments were mostly concerning the game's wealth of content, visuals, and overall gameplay.